 "Lord Jesus, open our minds to understand the Scriptures that we may fully comprehend the truth of your word.
-Anoint us with your power and give us boldness to proclaim the gospel in word and deed."
+Anoint us with your power and give us joy and boldness to proclaim the Gospel in word and deed."

 2 By the mouth of babes and infants, you have founded a bulwark because

 of your foes, to still the enemy and the avenger.